Meson baryon components in the states of the baryon decuplet: Interpretation of the sum-rule for resonances

 but we saw in Eq. \eqref{eq:sumrulecomplex} that

 and, hence, we conclude that

 with the phase and normalization chosen for the wave function in Eq. \eqref{eq:wf}.

+Note that for the case of bound states we can use the same formulation and the prescription taken for the phase is the one where the wave function is real.
+In general $g_i$ can be complex and $\Psi_i(p)$ will be complex, but the prescription for the interpretation given is to take the phase convention with the wave function in momentum space given by Eq. \eqref{eq:wf}.

 This clarifies the meaning of the sum-rule.
 It is the demanded extrapolation to complex energies of the sum of probabilities equal unity for real energies.
-The modulus square of the wave function is substituted by the square of the wave function.
+The modulus square of the wave function is substituted by the square of the wave function with a given prescription for the phase, which in the case of bound states would be having the wave function real.
 Thus we should interpret $-g_i^2\frac{\partial G_i^{II}}{\partial E}$ as the extrapolation of a probability into the complex plane, but it is not a probability.
 Yet, once we have interpreted it as the integrated strength of the wave function squared, we still can think of it as a magnitude providing the weight, or relevance of one given channel in the wave function of a state.

 As we can see, the integral $\int d^3p\,(\Psi(p))^2$, given in terms of the coupling $g_i$ and $\frac{\partial G_i^{II}}{\partial E}$, is a finite but complex quantity.

 Since the two terms in Eq. \eqref{eq:sumrulecomplex} will now be complex, the sum of the imaginary parts will vanish and the sum of real parts will be equal to $-1$.
 Thus we have